-A video clip has been published on the network, which shows shots from firing shots from the main armament of armored vehicles.
-In this case, we are talking about armored vehicles (tanks), which are in service with the armies of various countries of the world.
+A video footage has been published on the network, which shows footage of the firing shots from the main weapons of armored vehicles.
+In this case, we are talking about armored vehicles (tanks), which are in service with the armies of different countries of the world.

 The author of the video focuses on the stabilization of guns when firing.
-For clarity, a red line is drawn on the frames, which corresponds to the average position of the trunk tank guns.
+For clarity, a red line is drawn on the frames, which corresponds to the average position of the tank gun barrel.
 Based on it, you can visually track how much the barrel of an armored vehicle deviates from its original position.